0za0/BonkBingo/README.md

 - Properly utilize Application.Resources / Bindings / Other proper practices where I was too cheap to implement them properly
 - Don't just wing the stuff, maybe plan it
 - Maybe re-do Randomization
+- Just clean up the code a whole lot (Right now its on a "It works" basis)